The Ventures: Deaths

-Despite the deaths of the founding members, the Ventures continue today (2023), with Bob Spalding—the 5th Venture—on lead guitar, Ian Spalding on rhythm guitar, Luke Griffin on bass, and Leon Taylor—son of drummer Mel Taylor—on drums.

 Guitars

 During their first years (1958–1961), the Ventures played Fender guitars (a Jazzmaster, a Stratocaster and a Precision Bass) for both their live performances and their recording sessions.
 These instruments are prominently visible on the covers of two early albums: The Ventures and The Colorful Ventures.
 From 1962 to 1963 they used two Jazzmasters with a Precision Bass, shown on the album cover of "Bobby Vee meets The Ventures".
 Then in early 1963, California guitar manufacturer Mosrite re-branded their uniquely styled, futuristic-looking Mark 1 electric guitar model for the Ventures by applying decals that stated "The Ventures Model" on the headstock.
 The band adopted these guitars (which included a bass model) and first used them on The Ventures in Space (1963), one of their most influential albums because of the unique, otherworldly guitar sounds it contained.
 From 1963 through 1968, a statement on their album covers announced that the Ventures used Mosrite guitars "exclusively" (the Ventures and designer Semie Moseley were partners in the distribution of these instruments).
 After the expiration of their contract with Moseley, the Ventures returned to playing mainly Fender guitars.
 Only rarely have they used Mosrite guitars since that contract ended.

 In the mid-1990s, Fender issued a limited edition Ventures Signature Series of guitars consisting of a Jazzmaster, a Stratocaster, and a Fender Jazz Bass, all with specifications determined by the band.

 Aria Guitars and Wilson Brothers Guitars have subsequently issued Ventures Signature Model instruments.
 The Wilson Brothers guitar, in particular, is closely modeled physically on the original Mosrite design.